How Investors Can Grab Better Returns for Oils and Energy Using the Zacks ESP Screener

 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Marathon Petroleum (MPC) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $0.70 a share 25 days away from its upcoming earnings release on November 2, 2021.
+The final step today is to look at a stock that meets our ESP qualifications.
+Exxon Mobil (XOM) earns a #3 (Hold) 21 days from its next quarterly earnings release on October 29, 2021, and its Most Accurate Estimate comes in at $1.58 a share.

-Marathon Petroleum's Earnings ESP sits at 2.45%, which, as explained above, is calculated by taking the percentage difference between the $0.70 Most Accurate Estimate and the Zacks Consensus Estimate of $0.68.
-MPC is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $1.58 Most Accurate Estimate and the $1.50 Zacks Consensus Estimate, Exxon Mobil has an Earnings ESP of 5.34%.
+Investors should also know that XOM is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported